This post features vibrators for women and some other sex toys, please be aware it IS NOT SAFE FOR WORK

 Look, it’s not going out on a limb to say that Valentine’s Day is supposed to be sexy and romantic.
 And even though we don’t talk about it much, it’s also not going out too much on a limb to say that masturbating is a normal, healthy part of many people’s sex lives.
 In fact, studies have suggested it might make us healthier and happier, and make partnered sex better.
 And vibrators—for many women—are a big part of that.
 So you know where this is going: This Valentine’s Day, maybe it’s time to think about getting yourself a vibrator.

 We’re 100% totally serious right now.

 There’s a lot to say about pleasure, how we think about it, and what this shift means for the way we view it, but that’s for another post.
-Today is Valentine’s Day, and it seems to me it’s a perfect day to show yourself a little love and try out a new toy or vibrator for women.
+Valentine’s Day will be here soon, and it seems to me it’s a perfect day to show yourself a little love and try out a new toy or vibrator for women.
 These would all be fun with a partner, but they’re also all perfect for loving yourself, too.
 For some tips on picking out a good toy for your needs, this is a handy guide.

 Sonic stimulators aren’t technically vibrators; rather, they use pulsation and suction to stimulate the clitoris (or any other spot).
 This one is waterproof, rechargeable, and pretty cute too.

 This hands-free vibrator delivers consistent stimulation anytime… even during penetration.

 Unbound is one of the new wave of sexual wellness shops on the internet, replete with great branding, informative descriptions, and actually really attractive vibrators for women.
 Case in point: this vibrating ring that’s super subtle and pretty enough to wear as jewelry.
 Oh, and it’s available in either gold or silver.